filecoin-project/filecoin-docs/docs/get-started/lotus/send-and-receive-fil.md

 ```

 :::tip
-Make sure to check `lotus send --help` for advanced options.
+Make sure to check `lotus send --help` for advanced options, like setting a limit to the price of fees.
 :::

+Every transaction sending FIL pays an additional fee based on its _gas_ usage.
+Gas and fees are explained in the [How Filecoin Works guide](../../about-filecoin/how-filecoin-works.md).
+By default, Lotus automatically sets all the necessary values, but you may want to use the `--gas-feecap` flag in the `send` command to avoid surprises when network congestion is high.
+For more information about messages, see the [Message Pool guide](../../mine/lotus/message-pool.md).

 ## Exporting and importing a wallet